Month 3, Day 9, Tuesday 6:00 a.m.

 Sharon had to pull Sebastien out of bed in the morning, chattering to herself as she cleaned up the papers scattered everywhere, daintily avoiding the writing Siobhan had done directly on the floor.
 The saintly woman didn’t so much as give Sebastien a dirty look for the extra work.

-Fifteen minutes later, Sebastien entered Oliver’s office, carrying an overfilled breakfast tray.
+Fifteen minutes later, Sebastien entered Oliver’s office carrying an overfilled breakfast tray.
 “You have a job for me?” she asked without preamble.

 His knee bounced rapidly for a moment before he stood from his desk, moving to pace in front of the fireplace.
 “As you know, I still have the worst of the Morrows, including the majority of those who held more influential positions, incarcerated in our secret jail.
-After what happened with the University most recently, I started digging a little deeper into their activities.
+After what happened with the University, I started digging a little deeper into their activities.
 I believe they never intended to work sincerely with either of us.
 Why they are so determined against the Verdant Stag, I do not know, but there are signs that someone is putting together an assault force.
 It’s possible that I am being paranoid, but I suspect they plan to try to stop me from sending the Morrows to Harrow Hill.”

 Sebastien set the tray down, her mind struggling out of its fugue as the seconds passed in silence.
 “I assume you have a plan to deal with this?
 How does it involve me?” she asked, her shoulders tensing as she prepared to argue.

 “This Friday night—early Saturday morning—we’ll be turning over the remaining Morrow prisoners to Harrow Hill for sentencing.
-I have a group of the coppers in my pocket now, and we’ve arranged for everyone necessary to be on the swing shift.
-As secretly as possible, we’re going to deliver the Morrows to Harrow Hill directly, along with their confessions, witness accusations, and what evidence of their crimes we’ve collected, well before the anyone suspects.
+I have a group of coppers in my pocket now, and we’ve arranged for everyone necessary to be on the midnight shift.
+As secretly as possible, we’re going to deliver the Morrows to Harrow Hill directly, along with their confessions, witness accusations, and what evidence of their crimes we’ve collected, well before anyone suspects.
 By morning they’ll all be booked, with evidence of their crimes on file.
 No matter how corrupt some of the coppers are, there will be no way to reverse the situation.
 It’s the last step, and I want to make sure it goes perfectly.”

 “And you need me for this?”